 Publications generated from use of this facility are required to appropriately acknowledge the Bio-Organic Biomedical Mass Spectrometry Resource at UCSF.
 Please contact us if you have any questions.

-“Mass Spectrometry was provided by the Bio-Organic Biomedical Mass Spectrometry Resource at UCSF (A.L.
-Burlingame, Director) supported by the Biomedical Technology Research Centers program of the NIH National Institute of General Medical Sciences, NIH NIGMS 8P41GM103481.”
+"Mass Spectrometry was provided by the Mass Spectrometry Resource at UCSF (A.L.
+Burlingame, Director) supported by the Dr. Miriam and Sheldon G. Adelson Medical Research Foundation (AMRF) and the NIH-NIGMS."

 |Mass Spectrometer||Funding Grant Number|

 |Thermo Scientific LTQ-Orbitrap Velos||NIH P41GM103481 and Howard Hughes Medical Institute|

 |Thermo Scientific LTQ-Orbitrap XL||NIH P41GM103481|

 |Thermo Scientific Exactive Plus EMR||UCSF Research Resource Program and NIH P41GM103481|

 |Thermo Scientific Fusion Lumos||UCSF Program for Breakthrough Biomedical Research (PBBR)|